 If you would like to join in with the live session you will need 3 sheet of A4 watercolour paper ideally cold pressed and a board to tape it to.
 You can tape this into a grid using masking tape.
 For paint Hilary will use Prussian blue, permanent rose, lemon yellow but any primaries will do.
 Have a range of tools – a selection of brushes including a flat and a round brush, a toothbrush, palette to mix on, clingfilm, salt, a small white birthday candle, sponge (small natural one or a dishwasher sponge cut into small bits), kitchen towel, and plenty of water at least 4 pots.

 You will need access to the internet and ideally a PC, SmartTV, laptop, tablet with audio or even cast to your Tv from your phone.
 Phones are not really suitable to watch a webinar on as the presenter will be hard to see when they share their screen with you.
-But we will be sending you a recording of the session so you can revisit it for one week after.
+But we will be sending you a recording of the session so you can revisit it for two weeks after.

 Timings and Breaks